Coleus

 Common Issues with Coleus Plants and Troubleshooting

-• Excess sunlight: Coleus thrives in partial to full shade.
-Too much direct sunlight can cause the vibrant foliage to fade or develop scorched patches.
-If you notice fading, move your plant to a shadier spot or provide shade during the hottest parts of the day.
+• Coleus plants thrive in partial to full shade.
+Too much direct sunlight can cause fading or scorched patches on their vibrant foliage.
+Move plants to a shadier spot or provide shade during peak sun hours if you notice this issue.

-• Overwatering: Soggy soil can lead to root rot, causing leaves to wilt and fall off.
-Only water your Coleus when the top inch of soil feels dry to the touch.
-Ensure the pot has proper drainage holes to prevent water from accumulating at the bottom.
+• Overwatering can lead to root rot and wilting, yellowing leaves that may drop off.
+Only water when the top inch of soil is dry.
+Ensure pots have proper drainage holes to prevent soggy soil.

-• Pest Infestations: Common pests such as spider mites, mealybugs, and whiteflies can infest Coleus plants.
-Regularly inspect the leaves for signs of infestation, such as webbing or sticky residue.
-Remove visible pests by hand or use an insecticidal soap solution to control the infestation.
+• Common pests like spider mites, mealybugs, and whiteflies can infest Coleus.
+Check leaves regularly for webbing or sticky residue indicating a pest problem.
+Remove pests by hand or use an insecticidal soap solution.

 History and Folklore